Compression garment: Maternity wear

-Compression gloves are handwear designed to help prevent the occurrence of various medical disorders relating to blood circulation in the wrists and hands.
-They can be used to treat the symptoms of arthritis, though the medical benefits may be limited.
+Ventral hernia repair

+Abdominal binders have been used after operations for ventral incisional hernia repair in the belief that this would decrease the risk of complications, such as seroma and surgical site infections, although there is little evidence for this practice.
+A 2024 meta-analysis showed lower rates of surgical site infection, pain, and better recovery for open surgical techniques; no conclusion was drawn for minimally invasive surgeries.

 Sportswear

 Compression sportswear (shirts, shorts, sleeves, socks or underwear) is usually worn by athletes who wish to enhance performance or recovery speed.
 Garments are form-fitting garments often made from a spandex-type material.

 Depending on the material used and the requirements of the sport, compression garments can be designed to keep athletes cool or warm.
 For example, speedskaters can wear compression bodysuits on the cold rink, while beach volleyball players can wear a similar-looking suit made of a more breathable, lightweight blend.
 Both use moisture wicking materials like nylon and spandex in order to keep the garment lightweight.
 Additionally, speed skaters can use the aerodynamic nature of wearing a skintight suit to their advantage, while a beach volleyball player has the added benefit of SPF 50+ garments to keep them protected during sunny days.
-The athletes pictured show some allege benefits that make compression garments popular in a wide range of sports and different designs.
+The athletes pictured show some alleged benefits that make compression garments popular in a wide range of sports and different designs.